A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Numerical Experiments

-To summarize, DQN does well regardless of the way the other agents play, and regardless of the demand distribution.
-The DQN agent learns to attain near-{\tt BS} costs when its co-players follow a {\tt BS} policy, and when playing with irrational co-players, it achieves a much smaller cost than a base-stock policy would.
-Thus, when the other agents play irrationally, DQN should be used.
+To summarize, SRDQN performs well on well-scaled real-world datasets, regardless of the way the other agents play.
+The SRDQN agent learns to perform nearly as well as a base-stock policy when its co-players follow a base-stock policy (in which case it is optimal for the remaining agents to follow a base-stock policy).
+When playing with irrational co-players, it achieves a much smaller cost than a base-stock policy does.